apify/apify-docs/docs/access_rights.md

 ---
 title: Access rights
 description: Control permissions for private resources such as actors, actor runs and storages.
-Allow other users to share, modify or build new versions.
+Allow other users to read, run, modify or build new versions.
 menuWeight: 8
 category: platform
 paths: